3.6 OIG Compliance & Provider Self-Disclosure

 Key Takeaways

-- The OIG publishes an annual Work Plan that signals the billing and program areas it intends to audit and investigate that year.
+- The OIG publishes an annually updated Work Plan signaling the billing and program areas it intends to audit and investigate.

-- An effective compliance program is built on seven core elements, including written standards, a compliance officer, training, auditing, and corrective action.
+- An effective compliance program rests on seven core elements: written standards, a compliance officer, training, open communication, auditing, enforced discipline, and corrective action.

-- The List of Excluded Individuals and Entities (LEIE) identifies people and organizations barred from federal health care programs; providers must screen staff and vendors against it.
+- The List of Excluded Individuals and Entities (LEIE) identifies people and organizations barred from federal programs; providers must screen staff and vendors before hiring and monthly thereafter.

-- The OIG Self-Disclosure Protocol (SDP) lets providers voluntarily report potential fraud and often resolve it with reduced penalties and without a Corporate Integrity Agreement.
+- The OIG Self-Disclosure Protocol (SDP) lets providers voluntarily report potential fraud, often resolving with a lower damages multiplier and no Corporate Integrity Agreement.

-- A Corporate Integrity Agreement (CIA) is a multi-year compliance commitment a provider accepts as part of settling a fraud case, with OIG oversight and reporting.
+- A Corporate Integrity Agreement (CIA) is a multi-year (typically five-year) compliance commitment imposed as part of settling a fraud case, with independent review and OIG reporting.

 The OIG's Role